Midjourney Review

 It leans more toward image character and style than instant simplicity.
 You can get strong results, but the product expects more experimentation and learning than a plain beginner-first image app.

 Often yes.
-The official site points users toward documentation and Discord, which suggests the learning path is partly product and partly community habit.
+The product points users toward documentation, support pages, and Discord, which tells you the learning path is not fully carried by the homepage alone.

 How much does Midjourney start at?